 Many Bedouin families usually camp in the same area, only moving a few kilometers from their previous camp.

-Our father always liked the distant places: he likes to be alone, and you might find his Bedouin tent far to the south in Wadi Saabit, or perhaps in the north near the Barragh Canyon.
+Our father always liked the distant places: he likes to be alone, and you might find his Bedouin tent far to the south in Wadi Saabit, or perhaps in the North near the Barragh Canyon.

-This means that our family knows the hidden corners of the big area around Wadi Rum better than many others of the Zilabia tribe.
+This means that our family knows the hidden corners of the big area around Wadi Rum better than many others of the Zalabiah tribe.
 Men from our family have always spent a lot of time on the summits looking for forage for camels or taking goats higher up the mountains in the summer when there is no pasturage below.
-Traditionally, women and girls from the Bedouin look after the animals and are responsible for weaving.
+Traditionally, Bedouin women and girls look after the animals and are responsible for weaving.
 Formally, all tents were made by the Bedouin women on a ground loom from very simple material: a stick or two and perhaps some stones to weight it.
 Women also milk goats and make cheese and yoghurt out of milk.
 Camel milk is very healthy, but it has no fat, thus, cheese cannot be produced from it.
 Men also herd goats (girls usually take the smaller ones which do not wander so far) and hunt.

 When we were kids ibex were numerous in Wadi Rum, but now they are protected and men only hunt rabbits and pigeons.
 This is already showing results, and we are beginning to see them on the traditional mountains, from Jebel Rum, Jebel Khazali and Jebel Um Ishrin.
-Our grandfather was a great hunter, and when the Zilabia “went to war” he was always one of their leaders.
+Our grandfather was a great hunter, and when the Zalabiah “went to war” he was always one of their leaders.
 We ourselves do not hunt nowadays, but we still go up to the jebels, and perhaps we shall be leading camera safaris one of these days – we very much hope so !

 Our other grandfather was Hadji Attayak.
 He rode with Prince Faisal and Lawrence to Aqaba and died when he was over a hundred years old.
 He was one of the first Bedouins to join the Arab Legion, and was the chief of King Talal’s bodyguards when he retired from the Army.